dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 | Property      | Description
 | ------------- | ----------
+| Camera        | Specify a [camera slot](camera-slot.md) to render from
-| Child         | Select a renderer for this camera, such as ForwardRenderer or a custom renderer
+| Child         | Specify a renderer for the camera (eg the forward renderer or a custom renderer)
-| Camera        | Specify a camera slot defined at the level of the Scene Graphics Compositor

 ## Scene renderer collection

 The **scene renderer collection** executes multiple renderers in sequence.

-you add them as children...

-for example you can add forward renderers...
+You can add as many renderers as you need.

+>[!Note]
+>Xenko executes the renderers in list order.

+To add a renderer to the collection, next to **Children**, click the **green plus icon** and select the renderer you want to add.

 ![Add to scene collection](media/add-renderer-to-scene-renderer-collection.png)

-To add a renderer to the collection, next to **Children**, click the **green plus icon** and select the renderer you want to add.
-You can add as many as you need.

->[!Note]
->Xenko executes the renderers in the list order...

-##